GregUtas/robust-services-core/README.md

 Core* (RSC).
 RSC will put your project on the right path and give it a jump start if you're developing or or reengineering a system whose requirements can be characterized as

-- highly available, reliable, and/or scalable
+- highly available, reliable, and/or scalable;
-- embedded, reactive, stateful, and/or distributed
+- embedded, reactive, stateful, and/or distributed.

 The patterns embodied in RSC make developers more productive.
 Many of them have been proven in flagship telecom products, including (from the author's experience as chief